Typee-Language/Typee/_Global_Documentation/typee_software_design.md

 We specify in next subsections every _Python_ package created for the development of the __Typee__ PoC.
-In each of these subsections, we specify the different _Python_ modules they contain.
+In each of these subsections, we specify the different _Python_ modules those packages contain.

 Notice: while developping a _Proof of Concept_ of __Typee__ translator, we do not deal with optmizations, neither on used memory space nor on processing